xokryzx/expense-tracker/README.md

 # Expense Tracker

-An expense tracker that allows users to add expenses and view charts filtered by year.
+An expense tracker that allows users to add expenses and view charts filtered by year

 [DEMO🚀](https://xokryzx.github.io/expense-tracker/)